aredn/documentation/arednGettingStarted/advanced_config.rst

 Tunnel Server
 -------------

 Click the **Tunnel Server** link to navigate to these settings.
 This section provides a way for you to configure your node with a special service that allows node-to-node connections across the Internet.
 Unless you have a specific need for this type of network connection, it is recommended that you do not install the *Tunnel Server* feature.
-This is because it will cause your node to dedicate limited system resources to running a service that may be used rarely.
+This is because it will cause your node to dedicate limited system resources to running a service that may rarely or never be used.
 In order to increase the performance of your node you should conserve system resources so they will be available for normal node operations, which is especially important for nodes with limited memory and storage.

-Tunnels should be used as a temporary means of connecting mesh islands when RF links have yet to be established.
-They should be removed as soon as RF links are operational.
-Remember that AREDN |trade| is first and foremost an emergency communication resource, so it's likely that Internet-dependent links and the assets they provide will not be available during a disaster.
-Their presence could create a false expectation for served agency personnel, so the network will fail to meet their expectations when tunneled resources become unavailable during a disaster.

-Also, before using the AREDN |trade| tunnel feature, be aware of how this type of connection could impact your local mesh network.
-If your node participates in a local mesh via RF, then adding one or more tunnel connections on that node will cause the nodes and hosts on the far side of the tunnel(s) to appear on your local *Mesh Status* display.
-This adds complexity and makes everyone's display a little more difficult to navigate.
-If you want to participate in remote mesh networks via tunnel, consider establishing those tunnels from one of your nodes that is *not* connected to your local mesh network via RF.

 Internet Connectivity Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^